Niels-Be/node-bluez/API.md

 *DBusObject* is the DBus Object under witch the interface should be registerd.

-##### `get uuid: string`

-returns the service UUID.

-For other available methods and properties see [Bluez Docs](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/profile-api.txt).
+For available methods and properties see [Bluez Docs](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/profile-api.txt).

 #### SerialProfile